 What’s the best way to practice?
 What if I’m finding a song difficult?
-Check these tips from James, our guitar teacher.
+Check these practice tips from the team.

 Slow it down

 Use Practice mode to slow songs down, all the way if needed.
 You can also select Pause and play what’s on screen at your own pace.
 This helps you to build the coordination needed to play songs up to speed.
 Speed only comes once your fingers know what to do, and that happens best when there’s not too much time pressure.